joseshiru/pl-spinkit/README.md

 PL-Spinkit is a [p-loading](https://github.com/joseshiru/p-loading) add-on that allows you to use the Spinkit spinners as a jQuery plugin.
 You'll be able to display the spinner you want in the HTML element you want, by only using javascript.

-Something like this will be way how you will use it:
+Something like this will be the way how you will use it:

     $('#YOUR_ELEMEMT').ploading({action: 'show'});